 - You are not able to talk and are slightly out of breath.
 Examples inlcude jogging, fast bicycling, singles tennis, swimming laps, etc.

-What if I have health constraints or am older in age?
+What if I have health constraints or have never exercised before?